Andrewtangtang/Cardiac-Dreamer/README.md

 ## Overview

 Cardiac Dreamer is a deep learning-based training framework designed for real-time handheld ultrasound navigation systems.
-This project implements a Vision Transformer architecture that enables intelligent probe guidance for echocardiography, helping clinicians achieve optimal ultrasound imaging views through automated 6-DOF (six degrees of freedom) action predictions.
+This project implements a concrete realization of the "Cardiac Copilot" system architecture proposed in the research paper ["Cardiac Copilot: Automatic Probe Guidance for Echocardiography with World Model"](https://arxiv.org/abs/2406.13165) (MICCAI 2024).

 > Note: This repository focuses on the model training phase and does not include deployment or real-time inference integration.

 The system combines ResNet34 feature extraction with a novel Channel Token Transformer architecture, utilizing 512 channel tokens plus one Action-CLS token to process ultrasound images and predict optimal probe movements.
+This implementation follows the data-driven world model approach described in the original paper, enabling intelligent probe guidance for echocardiography and helping clinicians achieve optimal ultrasound imaging views through automated 6-DOF (six degrees of freedom) action predictions.

 This approach addresses the critical challenge of ultrasound probe positioning, which traditionally requires extensive training and experience.
 The dataset used for training was collected with the invaluable support of [ACO SmartCare](https://acohealthcare.com/zh/about/%E9%97%9C%E6%96%BC/).